Harmonic analysis on directed graphs and applications: from Fourier analysis to wavelets: Introduction

 In recent years, Sandryhaila and Moura generalized some fundamental concepts of traditional signal processing such as filtering to directed graphs using the adjacency matrix as the central component of their framework~\cite{sandryhaila2013discrete}.
 They also proposed the generalized eigenvectors of the adjacency matrix obtained by Jordan decomposition as a Fourier-type basis on directed graphs~\cite{sandryhaila2014discrete}.
-As far as we know, no wavelet design was developed in this framework, with the exception of the development of the filterbank approach generalized in \cite{TayOrtega2017} which can be applied to bipartite directed graphs and uses the adjacency matrix for a polyphase representation of the filters.
+To the best of our knowledge, no wavelet design has been proposed in this framework, with the exception of the development of the filterbank approach generalized in \cite{TayOrtega2017} which can be applied to bipartite directed graphs and uses the adjacency matrix for a polyphase representation of the filters.